NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBBBB(B)
   - Appears one frame sooner and disappears 3 frames sooner
   - Bounces closer
-- 6B hand hitbox does not appear on the first frame
-- 6B(B) slightly more lift
-- 6BB(B) changed to be 5BBB(B) with A follow up only
+- 5A charge changed from 10f to 8f
 - 2B
   - Launch instead of sweep
   - +2 damage
 - 2B(B) changed to be 5BB(B)
 - 2BB(B) added as old 2B(B) with slightly more lift
-- 8B cannot be subbed until later
-- A8B is hittable after releasing the opponent
+- 2A hitbox appears three frames later
+- 2A(A) staggers
+- 2AA(A) does 6A
+- 6B hand hitbox does not appear on the first frame
+- 6B(B) slightly more lift
-- 5A charge changed from 10f to 8f
+- 6BB(B) changed to be 5BBB(B) with A follow up only
 - 6A
   - Is grabbable until release
   - Has better tracking on startup